I stroked her hair and

 As I’ve grown older, I’ve noticed

-That within a small, but potent, subset Of human behavior—
+That within a small, but potent, subset

 “Backstage acts" I think they’re called,